QuantEcon/lecture-source-py/source/rst/geom_series.rst

     "in economics, a little knowledge of geometric series goes a long way "

-Below we'll use the following imports
+Below we'll use the following imports:

 .. code-block:: ipython

     import matplotlib.pyplot as plt
+    %matplotlib inline
     import numpy as np
+    import sympy as sym
+    from sympy import init_printing
+    from matplotlib import cm
+    from mpl_toolkits.mplot3d import Axes3D

 Key Formulas